carrilhorafael57/crwn-clothing/README.md

 ## Installation

-To run Crown Clothing on your machine, follow these steps:
+### To run Crown Clothing on your machine, follow these steps:

-Clone the repository using the following command:
+### Clone the repository using the following command:
-# Copy code
 `git clone https://github.com/your-username/crown-clothing.git`

-Navigate to the project directory:
+### Navigate to the project directory:
-# Copy code
 `cd crown-clothing`

-Install the project dependencies using npm:
+### Install the project dependencies using npm and start local environment:
-# Copy code
 `npm install`

-# Copy code
 `npm start`

-# Open the application in your browser at http://localhost:3000.
+Open the application in your browser at `http://localhost:3000`

 ## Features